lukeswitz/oui-spy-unified-blue/README.md

 ## The Eight Engines

-Each engine answers one question: *is a specific kind of radio nearby?* Toggle any combination from the home screen — they all run together and take turns on the radio.
+Toggle any combination from the home screen — they all run together

 | Engine | Radio | What it finds | Plain-English purpose |
 |---|---|---|---|